 Set forth below is a summary of the material terms of the CPLP common units as specified in the CPLP Partnership Agreement and the MILPA, as it relates to the CPLP common units.
 This description is not complete and is qualified in its entirety by reference to Republic of Marshall Islands law, including the MILPA, and to the CPLP Partnership Agreement.
-CPLP's Partnership Agreement was included as Exhibit I of CPLP's Current Report on Form 6-K filed with the SEC on February 24, 2010.
-The CPLP Partnership Agreement is hereby incorporated by reference into this section, and the descriptions in this section are qualified in their entirety by reference to the full text of the CPLP Partnership Agreement.
+CPLP's Partnership Agreement is hereby incorporated by reference into this section, and the descriptions in this section are qualified in their entirety by reference to the full text of the CPLP Partnership Agreement.
 To find out where copies of these documents can be obtained, please see "Where You Can Find More Information" on page 128.